huzaifa786313/Otago-Polytechnic/Special-Topic/Lab1-cloud.md

 ## Configure A Basic Network

 <img src="Images/topologycloud.JPG">

-Lets create a simple network in GNS3
+Let’s create a simple network in GNS3

 - Create a new blank project